 - Download and upload rates of your network connections.

 - Disk I/O read and write details.

 - Display currently mounted disk devices.

-- Shows the current date and time at bottom.
+- Shows the current date and time at the bottom.

 Install Glances System Monitoring on CentOS 7

-Once EPEL repository installed, you can install Glances by running the following command:
+Once the EPEL repository is installed, you can install Glances by running the following command:

 Step 2.
 Installing Glances.

 Now enter the below command to install Glances: